 Keep the note about any recent dose adjustment short and precise.
 Say whether a dose was increased, decreased, or held, and when that change happened.
 That anchor helps you and your clinician link fatigue with protocol changes later.

 After you log these anchors, set a quick post‑shot reminder to capture immediate symptoms.
 That way you can record fatigue within minutes, not hours.
 Pepio helps keep these anchors and reminders together so your dose history and symptom notes stay organized.
-Users relying on Pepio report clearer logs and easier pattern review during follow‑ups.
+Pepio helps you keep dose history and symptom notes organized for easier pattern review during follow‑ups.
 Pepio’s approach focuses on simple, consistent records you can bring to clinician visits.

 Keep entries factual and brief.
 Follow your clinician’s dosing instructions and contact them for concerning symptoms.

 Start by taking a quick, 0–10 fatigue rating within 30 minutes of your injection.
-Clinical studies use this numeric rating scale because it creates comparable trend data across visits and days (Patient-Reported Outcomes in GLP-1 Therapy).
+Clinical studies often use a numeric rating scale because it creates comparable trend data across visits and days.
 Keeping that immediate rating helps separate medication-linked tiredness from normal fatigue later in the day.

-Don’t forget to note any other symptoms that occur right away, like nausea or headache.
+Don’t forget to note any other symptoms that occur right away.
 These concurrent symptoms commonly cluster with early fatigue and help you spot patterns across doses.
 Quick logging in seconds is enough, and it avoids missing the early window when medication effects may first appear.

 Many people find it easier to keep brief, consistent entries over time.
 Tools designed for GLP-1 routines can centralize these quick ratings and context notes so you review trends at follow-up visits.
-Users who keep consistent, timestamped entries report clearer conversations with clinicians and better trend visibility (GLP-1 Diary App (Apple Store)).
-Pepio helps you store these entries consistently, so your 0–10 ratings and context notes live together with dose history and symptoms.
+Pepio: GLP‑1 Peptide Tracker helps you keep consistent, timestamped entries and exportable logs (Download Pepio for iOS), so your 0–10 ratings and context notes live together with dose history and symptoms.

 Be fast.
 If you wait hours to record the first rating, you may lose the signal you wanted to capture.
 Quick, simple ratings every injection set the foundation for useful 24‑ and 48‑hour trend tracking.